The 9 Best Summer Beers in 2023

 Brewed by: Cervecería Cuauhtémoc Moctezuma

-This Mexican beer brand is celebrating its 125-year anniversary by making its debut to the U.S. market.
+This Mexican beer brand has made its debut to the U.S. market.

 It’s been said good things come to those who wait.
-Superior brewery, originated in the Gulf city of Orizaba, Veracruz, in 1896 and one of the original Mexican beer brands, is celebrating its 125-year anniversary by making its debut to the U.S. market.
+Superior brewery, originated in the Gulf city of Orizaba, Veracruz, in 1896 and one of the original Mexican beer brands, celebrated its 125-year anniversary by entering the U.S. market.
 Packaged as Bellita (Spanish for Little Beauty), the U.S. rollout of this crisp, blonde-hued lager means fans that for years have been enjoying this easy-drinking brew only while vacationing in Mexico now need only make a short trip to their favorite beer store instead of heading south of the border.

 3. Four Corners Brewing El Grito Lager